palle-k/DL4S/README.md

 This package contains an implementation of reverse mode automatic differentiation, vectorized implementations of common matrix and vector operators and high level neural network operations.

-Note: While most features have already been implemented, the framework is still undergoing some optimization.

 ## Overview
 1. [Installation](#installation)
 2. [Features](#features)